randyher/mod-two-code-challenge-review/README.md

 ## Domain is Pet/Owners
-* an Owner has many Pets
+* Owner has many Pets
-* a Pet belongs to an owner
+* Pet belongs to an owner

 ### PET:
 * Has a name and type (i.e. cat, dog, bird, etc...)